Note: Orient the RGB LED / reset button over the USB connector on any expansion board

 Getting Started: Click Here

-Please note that the PIN assignments for UART1 (TX1/RX1), SPI (CLK, MOSI, MISO) and I2C (SDA, SCL) are defaults and can be changed in Software.
+Please note that the PIN assignments for UART1 (TX1/RX1), SPI (CLK, MOSI, MISO) and I2C (SDA, SCL) are defaults and can be changed via software.

-Due to a couple issues with the WiPy2 design the module draws more current than it should while in deep sleep.
-The DC-DC switching regulator always stays in high performance mode which is used to provide the lowest possible output ripple when the modules is in use.
+Due to a couple of issues with the WiPy2 design, the module draws more current than it should while in Deep Sleep.
+The DC-DC switching regulator always stays in high performance mode, which is used to provide the lowest possible output ripple when the module is in use.
 In this mode, it draws a quiescent current of 10mA.
-When the regulator is put into ECO mode, the quiescent current goes down to 10uA.
-Unfortunately, the pin used to control this mode is out of the RTC domain, and therefore not usable during deep sleep.
-This causes the regulator to always stay in PWM mode, keeping its quiescent current at 10mA.
-Alongside this the flash chip doesn’t enter power down mode because the CS pin is floating during deep sleep.
+When the regulator is put into ECO mode the quiescent current drops to 10uA.
+Unfortunately, the pin used to control this mode is out of the RTC domain.
+This means that it is not usable during Deep Sleep.
+This results in the regulator remaining in PWM mode, keeping its quiescent current at 10mA.
+The flash chip also doesn’t enter into power down mode as the CS pin floats during Deep Sleep.
 This causes the flash chip to consume around 2mA of current.
-To work around this issue a “deep sleep shield” is available that attaches to the module and allows power to be cut off from the device.
-The device can then be re-enabled either on a timer or via pin interrupt.
-With the deep sleep shield the current consumption during deep sleep is between 7uA and 10uA depending on the wake sources configured.
+To work around this issue a [“deep sleep shield”]../expansionboards/deepsleep/) is available that attaches to the module and allows power to be cut off from the device.
+The device can then be re-enabled either through a timer or via a pin interrupt.
+With the Deep Sleep Shield, the current consumption during deep sleep is between 7uA and 10uA depending on the wake sources configured.

-Tutorials on how to the WiPy2 module can be found in the examples section of this documentation.
-The following tutorials might be of specific interest for the WiPy2:
+Tutorials on the WiPy2 module can be found in the examples section of this documentation.
+The following tutorials might be of interest for those using the WiPy2: